uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 Exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
 Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.

+### Exam rules

+Exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
+Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.

+Make-up exams due to known conflicts must be scheduled **at least one full calendar week in advance**.

+If you are unable to attend an exam

+### Exam Curves

+The course is intended to have difficult exams *that will be curved*.
+However, the exact nature of the curve will be determined after the exam is graded.
+The curve will not benefit all students equally.
+Generally, the curving method used benefit scores closer to the average more than it will benefit those whose scores are signficantly above or below average.

+Scores will never be curved downward.
+However, not everyone's score is guaranteed to increase as a result of the curve.

+**The purpose of a curve is to adjust exam scores based on the authentic difficulty of the exam.**
+The curve does not exist to artificially inflate scores.

+The curved scores will be posted on Collab (not Gradescope) usually within 24 hours of the raw exam scores being posted.

+Regrade requests on Exams that result in points changes will be reflected in the curved scores on Collab. **However, it may take up to one week for curved scores to be updated.**

+## Regrade Requests

+Regrade Requests can be submitted on Gradescope within one week of an assignment's scores being posted.
+Regrade requests cannot be accepted for any reason after the regrade request deadline.

+Regrade requests can result in your entire assignment being regraded.
+If, for example, during a regrade request, you find you should have received a deduction and you mistakenly did not, a regrade request could result in you losing points.
+We do not try to find reasons to deduct more points when you submit a regrade request, but you should be aware of the possibility.

+Regrade requests should be written **professionally and respectfully**.
+Understand that with a class of several hundred students, there *will* be grading errors.
+None of the course staff are trying to make errors, however they will happen.
+Regrade requests should explain how you feel the existing rubric was applied wrong in a calm and respectful tone.
+Insults, profanity, and unprofessional language will result in a professionalism deduction to your final course grade, and your regrade request being declined.

+Regrade requests are for when **the existing rubric was applied incorrectly**.
+The following will be considered frivolous regrade requests:
+* Arguing that the rubric should be changed
+* Arguing the existing rubric took too many points away
+* Arguing for partial credit when your submitted code does not compile or run without crashing
+* Asking for additional points to reach a grade threshold

+Repeated frivolous regrade request can result:
+* All future regrade requests being declined without examination
+* A professionalism deduction to your final grade

+---

 # Class Management

 ## Attendance
-{: .no_toc }

 * No attendance will be taken during the live lectures sessions on Tuesdays and Thursdays.
+* In person attendance is required for exams unless you have made other arrangements
 * Students are encouraged to attend the section they registered for.
 However, you may attend the other section's lecture occassionally as needed.
-* Zoom sessions will be recorded and made available through the Online Meetings tool in Collab.  **However, recordings will not include material written on the board, and may lose audio when the speaker needs to walk away from the microphone**
+* Lecture sessions recorded and made available through the Lecture Recordings tool in Collab.
+  * However, recordings will not include material written on the board,
+  * Recordings may lose audio when the speaker needs to walk away from the microphone
-  * Recordings are not an alternative to attending class
+  * Recordings are not an alternative to attending class, and this class is not meant to be taken remotely

 ## This Syllabus

 {: .no_toc }
 This syllabus is to be considered a reference document that can and will be adjusted through the course of the semester to address changing needs.
-This syllabus can be changed at any time without notification.
-It is up to the student to monitor this page for any changes.
+This syllabus can be changed at any time.
+Significant changes will be announced.
+It is up to the student to monitor this page and their announcements for any changes.
 Final authority on any decision in this course rests with the professor, not with this document.

 ## Professionalism
-{: .no_toc }

 In this course, there will be a focus on working well together and learning about the development process.
 A large portion of that process involves interpersonal skills and conflict management.
 Students and staff are all expected to treat each other with respect.
 This includes, but certainly is not limited to:

-* Misuse of class platforms (Discord, Piazza, YouTube comments, etc.)
+* Misuse of class platforms (Piazza, Github, etc.)
 * Disrespectful language or actions to course staff or other students
-* Promptness for all deadlines and class meetings
-* Quality work
+* Disrupting lecture or office hours with another student
+* Professionally written work.
+All written answers should be in complete sentences and written for a professional college setting.
-* Not working well with your partners
+* Not participating in work with your partners (such as no commits, missing scheduled meetings, etc.)
-* Collaborating with other teams
+* Unauthorized collaborating with other teams
-* Not following University health regulations

-Students can and will be penalized for unprofessional behavior with deductions to their final grade.
+Students can be penalized for unprofessional behavior with deductions to their final grade.
+Deductions will be based on the severity and frequency of unprofessional behavior and may range up to and including an 100% grade deduction in the course in extreme cases.

 ## Academic Integrity
-{: .no_toc }

 _Summary_:

 * Know the honor code
 * Work with your team, but not any other team
 * Using code from other students (from any semester) is an honor violation
 * Using publicly-available example code and libraries is fine, but you must cite your resources
+* Posting any of yours or a classmate's work from homework, quizzes, or exams publicly anywhere on the internet is an honor violation
+  * This includes your public Github Profile, Chegg, StackOverflow, CourseHero, etc. - This is strictly prohibited!
 * More information on what is allowed will be included with each assignment if necessary
 * It never hurts to ask the staff what is allowed or not allowed!

 The School of Engineering and Applied Science relies upon and cherishes its community of trust.
 We firmly endorse, uphold, and embrace the University’s Honor principle that students will not lie, cheat, or steal, nor shall they tolerate those who do.
 We recognize that even one honor infraction can destroy an exemplary reputation that has taken years to build.
-Acting in a manner consistent with the principles of honor will benefit every member of the community both while enrolled in the Engineering School and in the future.
+Acting in a manner consistent with the principles of honor w ill benefit every member of the community both while enrolled in the Engineering School and in the future.

 Students are expected to be familiar with the university honor code, including the section on academic fraud [http://honor.virginia.edu/academic-fraud](http://honor.virginia.edu/academic-fraud).
 Assessments will describe allowed collaborations, and deviations from these will be considered Honor violations.
 If you have questions on what is allowable, ask!
 Unless otherwise noted, all assessments will be considered pledged that you have neither given nor received help.
 (Among other things, this means that you are not allowed to describe problems on an exam, assignment, or project to a student who has not taken it yet.
 You are not allowed to show exam papers to another student or view another student’s exam papers while working on an exam.)
 Sending, receiving, or otherwise copying or describing the contents of electronic files that are part of course assignments are not allowed collaborations (except for those explicitly allowed in assignment instructions).

 Assignments or exams where honor infractions or prohibited collaborations occur will receive a zero grade for that entire assignment or exam.
 Such infractions will also be submitted to the Honor Committee if that is appropriate.
 Students who have had prohibited collaborations may not be allowed to work with partners on remaining homeworks.

 For CS3140, using code developed by previous students in the course or code written for your use by someone outside the course is not allowed and will likely be an honor violation.
 This does not apply to the use of publicly available frameworks and libraries, unless indicated in the assessment instructions.

-In general, we expect that you will be using code, examples, and ideas from many different websites and resources for your projects.
+In general, we expect that you will be using code, examples, and ideas from many websites and resources for your homeworks.
 This is allowed within reason.
 Wholesale copying of an entire project or any major feature from any source (the web, another student, etc.) is definitely not allowed.
-Using code snippts that you find to round out a feature is allowed.
+Using code snippets that you find to round out a feature is allowed **with citation**.
 If you ever have a question about what is or is not appropriate, ask first!

-In ALL cases, you need to cite all sources at the top of the file where the code or algorithm was used AND you should note all sources in your documentation.
-Failure to properly attribute your sources will result in a 50% penalty for the project at a minimum.
+In ALL cases, you need to cite all sources within the code where the code or algorithm was used  Failure to properly attribute your sources will result in a deductions up to 100% on assignments, and be considered an academic integrity violation in the worst case.

 # Miscellaneous Policies
 {: .no_toc }